 (c) Include a Construction Quality Assurance (CQA) plan describing the measures that will be taken to monitor and ensure that the quality of materials and the work performed by the Constructor complies with project specifications and contract requirements.

 (6) If required by the department, within 90 days of completing construction, a facility subject to this rule must submit to the department a Construction Certification Report, prepared by a qualified independent party, to document and certify that all required components and structures have been constructed in compliance with the permit requirements and approved design specifications.
-This submittal shall include “as constructed” facility plans which note any changes from the original approved plans.
+This submittal must include “as constructed” facility plans which note any changes from the original approved plans.

 (7) For a facility subject to section (6) of this rule, the facility must not accept feedstocks for storage, processing or composting in newly constructed facilities or areas until the department has accepted the Construction Certification Report.
 If the department does not respond in writing to the Construction Certification Report within 30 days of its receipt, the facility may accept feedstock at the facility in the newly constructed facilities or areas.